ChiragVaghela10/automated_metal_scrap_classification/README.md

 |      8       |   3   |       Dataset preprocessed with CLAHE operation and augmentations       |
 |      9       |   3   |     Dataset preprocessed with denoising operation and augmentations     |
 |      10      |   3   |      Dataset preprocessed with denoising, CLAHE, and augmentations      |

-Table 2: Operations performed on train set
+Table 2: Operations performed on the train set

 The example image with CLAHE operation performed is shown below:

 |  Original train set image  | Train set image preprocessed using CLAHE operation |
 |:--------------------------:|:--------------------------------------------------:|
 | ![image](img/original.png) |              ![image](img/clahe.png)               |

 Table 3: comparison of original and preprocessed (CLAHE operation) dataset image

 #### Annotations